Matthew Nogueira: Club career

 On October 8, 2016, he was an unused substitute for the Gil Vicente first-team against Olhanense.

 In 2017, he joined A.D.
 Fornos de Algodres in the third tier Campeonato de Portugal.
 Initially serving as the backup keeper, he eventually received his opportunity as the team fell into last place, and in a match against league-leaders Águeda, he put in a man of the match performance, attracting Águeda's interest who signed him to a contract.
 Once again finding himself as the backup, he once again received a string of starts at the end of the season, including in the final match of the season against Marítimo B, where he played well despite dislocating his finger prior to the match, impressing Marítimo, who signed him to a three-year contract in the offseason.
 In his first season, he split time between the B team, the U23 team, and the first team, including his professional debut in a 2018–19 Taça da Liga league cup match against Estoril Praia, losing 1-0 with the goal coming from a penalty kick.

 Upon the expiry of his contract, he joined Serbian second tier side FK Zlatibor Čajetina, but would have had to wait until January 2022 to officially sign as the club underwent a transfer ban on foreign signings due to a penalty from failing to pay its players when they were in the top division, however, he instead left the club to return to Canada, where he went on trial with Major League Soccer club CF Montréal and Canadian Premier League club York United FC.
 On March 10, 2022, after his trial, he signed a one-year contract plus options with York.
 In July 2022, he terminated his contract with York United via mutual consent.

 International career

 Born in Canada, Nogueira is of Portuguese descent.
 Nogueira was called up to a camp for the Canada U16 in 2014.
 He appeared for Canada U16 at the 2014 Montaigu Tournament, making his debut against France.

 Nogueira was named to the Canadian U-23 50-man provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2021.
-He was named to the final squad ahead of the re-scheduled tournament on March 10, 2021.
+He was named to the final squad ahead of the rescheduled tournament on March 10, 2021.